Fluticasone/salmeterol (By breathing)

 - Problems with the adrenal glands

 - This medicine will not stop an asthma attack that has already started.
 You should have another medicine to use in case of an acute asthma attack or for sudden COPD flare-ups.

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.

-- You may get infections more easily while using this medicine.
-Tell your doctor right away if you or your child have been exposed to chickenpox or measles.
+- Tell your doctor right away if you have been exposed to chickenpox or measles.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing